rmarable/Ec2InstanceMaker/README.md

 "jumphost" spawned by make-instance.py to in turn create additional instances.
 In addition to allowing EC2 and S3, it also permits maintenance of EFS and FSx for Lustre file systems, SQS queues, SNS topic administration, IAM role and instance profile maintenance, and access to SSM.
+However, please note that this template does *NOT* provide adequate permissions for instances built with Ec2InstanceMzker to spwan children of their own.
+  * **ExtendedEc2InstancePolicy.json** is equivalent to `GenericEc2InstancePolicy.json` permissions for an EC2 except that it grants Ec2InstanceMaker-spawned
+instances appropriate permissions to spawn children.
   * **Ec2AdminInstancePolicy.json** is provides the EC2 instance profile with
 full adminstrator rights over the AWS account in question.  *Use this policy judiciously!*